creative-workflow/capistrano-container/README.md

 ## Usage
 ### definition
-To define and register a container do the following in you stage config or deploy.rb:
+To define and register a container do the following in your stage config or deploy.rb:

 ```ruby
 ...